electrickite/make-gemini/README.md

 ## Use
 Create a directory to house your site source files and copy the Makefile to it.
-Alternately, you can clone the project git reporsitory.
+Alternately, you can clone the project git repository.
 Then:

     $ cd mysite
     $ make init